bitmakerla/estela/docs/estela-cli/commands/deploy.md

 layout: page
 title: estela deploy
 parent: CLI Command Reference
-grand_parent: Estela CLI
+grand_parent: estela CLI
 ---

 # estela deploy

 ## Description

-Deploy the current project directory to Estela.
+Deploy the current project directory to estela.
 This will create a zip file of the project and upload it to the API, which will build a Docker image of the project.
 AFTER A SUCCESSFUL BUILD, the API will update the project information (e.g., list of spiders).